CRJoseph77/GoogleSheets_Tableau_River_Log_Data_Visualizations/README.md

 ## Data Dictionary
 Column and description
 1. Date - the date of the trip
 2. Trip_type - the type of trip specifies whether the trip was paid:

-   a.
-Commercial - paid trips
-   b.
-Other - unpaid trips (for fun)

 5. Miles - how many miles were covered on the river
 6. River - the name of the river where the trip occurred
 7. Put-in - the name of the put-in location where the trip started
 8. Take-out - the name of the take-out location where the trip ended
 9. Activity_type - specifies what type of activity I performed on the trip:

-   a.
-Guided - guiding the raft
-   b.
-Paddled - paddling in the raft while someone else guides
-   c.
-Kayaked - hardshell kayak
-   d.
-Duckied - inflatable kayak
-   e.
-R2 - two-person raft

 11. Cubic Feet per Second (CFS) - the water level during that trip
 12. Boat - the type of craft used for that trip

-  a.
-P - paddle raft
-  b.
-O - oar raft
-  c.
-O/P - oar raft with paddle assist
-  d.
-K - kayak
-  e.
-D - duckie (inflatable kayak)

 13. PI_latitude - the latitude of the put-in location
 14. PI_longitude - the longitude of the put-in location
 15. TO_latitude - the latitude of the take-out location